szstonelee/gointernal/errInErr.md

 It is the samething for new in C++.

 In Java, we use exception.
 Java uses checked and unchecked exception fot the solution.
 It is a good idea.
 For example, if OOM, what can we do?
-The best way is to let the application crash and show the OOM message.
-So we can 1. optimize our code, 2. tuning JVM, 3. add more memory.
+The best way is to let the application crash and show the OOM message, which is the duty of Java runtime.
+So we can stop our application, do: 1. optimize our code, 2. tuning JVM, 3. add more memory to machine.

-But Java has something wrong with the checked exception.
-For the IO, Java treat them like checked exception.
+But Java has something little issues with the checked exception.
+For the IO, Java treats them as checked exception.
 But IO has two kinds.
 One is for network, the other is for file.
 If it is for file, mostly, we can not go on.
 Even for the network, there are two sub situations.
 If it is LAN, the error is not tolerant.
 For example, if you commit a transaction for database, no response return with network error, can you retry?
 No!

-In Linux, if the process apply for allocation of new memory, but OS can not do it, it just kill some application to make room for the request.
-Or Linux just kill the applying process.
+In Linux, if you apply for allocation of new memory, but OS can not do it, it just kill some other application to make room for your request.
+Or Linux just kill you to stop the request.

-This is the simple but the right way.
+This is the simple but the right solution.

-C++ think construtor can throw exception. but destructor should not throw exception, because construtor usually apply for new resourcre, destructor works for return resource.
+C++ think construtor can throw exception. but destructor should not throw exception, because construtor apply for new resourcre, destructor works for return resource.
 Return should always success.

-When you code local procedure call, you do not code like this
+When you code local procedure call (LPC), you do not code like this
 ```
 void caller() {
   try {
     int res = lpc_sum(1, 2);
-  } catch(CPUException e) {
+  } catch (CPUException e) {
-    ...
+    printf("CPU is too hot or we bought the fake CPU!!!")
   }
 }